aws-samples/aws-flow-ruby-samples/samples/booking/README.md

 Run the Sample
 --------------

-**To run the HelloWorld sample:**
+**To run the Booking sample:**

-1. Open *three* separate terminal windows and, in each one, change to the `lib` directory in the location where you cloned or unarchived the sample code.
+1. Open *two* separate terminal windows and, in each one, change to the `booking` directory in the location where you cloned or unarchived the sample code.
 For example:

     ~~~~
-    cd ~/Downloads/aws-flow-ruby-samples/Samples/hello_world/lib
+    cd ~/Downloads/aws-flow-ruby-samples/samples/booking
     ~~~~

 2. In each command-line (terminal) window, execute the following